rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/5-friday.md

 One minute left.
 He showed no sign of wrapping up.
 She made eye contact and looked pointedly toward the clock on the wall.
 He nodded and gestured for her to wait a moment.
 She glared at him.

-A few minutes past noon another employee knocked on the glass conference room door and gestured at his watch.
-The engineering manager laughed and said “I guess someone else has the room booked.
+A few minutes past noon, another employee knocked on the glass conference room door and gestured at his watch.
+The engineering manager laughed and said, “I guess someone else has the room booked.
 I’ll write up the rest of my thoughts and email everyone.”
 Ash was already walking out the door.

 She found Tony waiting by her office, awkwardly holding his bag in front of him.
 He smiled as she came bustling up.
 Her assistant caught her eye, glanced at Tony, and winked as she picked up her bag to go to lunch.
 Ash tried not to blush as she pushed him inside, closing the door behind her.